Divorce Mediation moves you forward – Litigation Holds you back

 The Ugly — A Lost Childhood

 It turns out my dad was so mad at my mom that I guess he misplaced that anger on me.
 The last time I saw him was in court when they were discussing who would (or in his case wouldn’t) pay for college.
 That was 30 years ago.
-Have no idea where he is and hasn’t seen him since.
+Have no idea where he is and haven’t seen him since.
 And that’s a shame because I have a nice wife, a comfortable home, two crazy dogs and some great friends now and would have loved to share that with him.

 I guess in a way I have him to thank as if it weren’t for that harrowing experience with a litigated divorce, I wouldn’t be a divorce mediator.
 It seems that Karen and I have that in common.
 Although to be honest, I wish neither of us had to go through what we went through.

 Want to know what it is?
 You have a choice.
 A choice in how you divorce.
 You can choose to burn the whole thing down to the ground by hiring lawyers and litigating or you can choose the peaceful path forward by using mediation.